strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 ## Checkstyle pre-commit hook

-The Checkstyle plugin in run on all pull requests to the Strimzi repository.
+The Checkstyle plugin runs on all pull requests to the Strimzi repository.
 If you haven't compiled the code via maven, before you submit the PR, then formatting bugs can slip through and this can lead to annoying extra pushes to fix things.
 In the first instance you should see if your IDE has a Checkstyle plugin that can highlight errors in-line, such as [this one](https://plugins.jetbrains.com/plugin/1065-checkstyle-idea) for IntelliJ.

 You can also run the Checkstyle plugin for every commit you make by adding a pre-commit hook to your local Strimzi git repository.
 To do this, add the following line to your `.git/hooks/pre-commit` script, to execute the checks and fail the commit if errors are detected: